CardioKit/PeakSwift/README.md

 ```

 ### Context-aware R-Peak detection
-You can also, pass the ECG signal context to PeakSwift and let PeakSwift decide on the most suitable algorithm.
+You can pass the ECG signal context to PeakSwift and let PeakSwift decide on the most suitable algorithm.

 ```swift